 Cut off each end of squash.
-Cut off as little as is necessary to stabilize the squash so it will sit upright.
+Cut off as little as is necessary to stabilize the squash so it will stand upright.

 Cut squash in half.
 Admire nature’s bounty and beauty and then scoop out seeds. .

-Coat the interior and top edges of each squash half with EVO.
+Coat the interior and top edges with EVO.

 Add a quarter-cup, or more, of applesauce to each squash half.
 Sprinkle with cinnamon sugar followed by a little cracked pepper.
 Place squash halves on a parchment paper-lined baking sheet.

 Roast for about one hour, until browned and fork-tender.
 Serve in a pretty serving dish.

 Mom and I in the kitchen.
 She was tiny, but strong.